adityabhattad2021/design-patterns/builder-design-pattern-2/README.md

 ## Problem Definition:

 The task at hand involves developing a software solution to simplify the creation and modification of custom-built computer systems with various specifications.
-The objective is to enable efficient management of computer configurations while maintaining flexibility during both the initial assembly and subsequent updates.
+The objective is to enable efficient management of computer configurations while maintaining flexibility during the initial assembly.

 ### Requirements: